 The authorization code will then be displayed in your browser’s address bar.
 Copy and paste the value of this authorization code to a safe location and proceed with the following step, as this code is only valid for 60 seconds!

-To generate an access token, open up a terminal and compose the following curl command:
+To generate an access token, open up a command prompt window (for Windows OS) or a terminal (for Mac OS) and compose the following curl command:

 You’ll need to replace a few values: